hav4ik/hav4ik.github.io/articles/_posts/2020-12-11-deep-metric-learning-survey.md

 {% endcapture %}
 {% include gallery images=imblock_humpback_intro cols=1 caption=imcaption_humpback_intro %}

+The puzzling aspect of this competition was a huge class imbalance.
+For more than 2000 of classes there was only one training sample.
+What’s more, the important part of the competition is to classify whether the given whale is new or not.

-A short survey of the methods used by top-performing teams (i.e. Gold medalists):
+While a lot of methods tricks were used by top performers in this competition, I will focus only on Deep Metric Learning methods.
+A short survey of the methods used by top teams (i.e. Gold medalists):
 - [ArcFace](#arcface) is used by [2nd place][humpback_2nd_place], [3rd place][humpback_3rd_place], 6th place, and [9th place][humpback_9th_place] medalists.
 - [CosFace](#cosface) is used as part of the [9th place's][humpback_9th_place] solution as well.
 - [Triplet Loss](#triplet-loss) is used by [2nd place][humpback_2nd_place] (in combination with [ArcFace](#arcface) and Focal losses) and [9th place][humpback_9th_place] solutions (in combination with local keypoints matching).
 - The [2nd place][humpback_2nd_place] also used Focal Loss to combat class imbalances.
 - [4th place][humpback_4th_place] used a good old Siamese network which, given two images, will tell if they are from the same whale or not.
 They also used keypoint matching with SIFT and ROOTSIFT.
 - Interestingly, the [1st place][humpback_1st_place] team used only classification models, and used some grandmaster's wizardy to come up on top.

+At the time of this competition, [ArcFace](#arcface) and [CosFace](#cosface) were still pretty new and untested techniques, so they were not widely adopted by top teams.
+We will see that in the next case studies, [ArcFace](#arcface) and [CosFace](#cosface) will be the most popular methods used by top performers.

 [humpback_whale_challenge]: https://www.kaggle.com/c/humpback-whale-identification
 [humpback_1st_place]: https://www.kaggle.com/c/humpback-whale-identification/discussion/82366